jdera/obks/src/data/blog/god-stirs-up-the-nest.md

   - faith
   - encouragement
   - parable
-description: Powerful imagery of how mother eagles prepare their young to fly by stirring up the nest, relating it to how God strengthens our faith through trials and difficulties.
+description: A powerful illustration of how mother eagles prepare their young to fly, relating it to how our faith is strengthened through trials and difficulties.
 canonicalURL: https://www.soaringwithhim.com/
 ---